Seve Ballesteros, myself, John Lister and Eldon Carswell – photos supplied Rotorua Lakes Council

 As outlined in my previous post, 1975 was a year of mixed results for those of whom I was caddying.
 There were both highlights and lowlights but, as the year progressed, I would get to experience my first exposure to a young man who would go on to become one of the greats of the modern game.

 I had seen Seve Ballesteros at several events in 1975, effectively his rookie season in Europe, but I had not seen him at close quarters as such although that was about to change.
 He had already recorded four or five top tens in European Tour events and was, even then, being considered one of Europe’s great future stars.

-In September of that year, an event would be played at Turnberry in Scotland, the Double Diamond International, which would involve teams of five from the Americas, The Rest of the World, Continental Europe, Scotland, Ireland, England and Wales.
+In September of that year, an event would be played at Turnberry in Scotland, the Double Diamond International, which would involve teams of five from the Americas, The Rest of the World and the Home Nations, Scotland, Ireland, England and Wales.

 I did not appear likely to get one of the bags in the event as my regulars were not playing.
 Given that the Americans, with one or two exceptions, were unlikely to be traveling with their caddies however, I decided to try my luck in securing one of their players.

 I targeted Jim Colbert, an impressive player who had at that stage already won four events on the PGA Tour and, from what my due diligence had indicated, he would not be bringing his caddie to Britain.

 My good friend, Michael Glading, had been caddying in Europe with me for much of the 1975 season which had included a win on the bag of South African, Hugh Baiocchi, at the Dutch Open.
 He was planning on returning to New Zealand via the United States to caddy for Baiocchi at the World Golf Hall of Fame event at Pinehurst and for Irishman, John O’Leary, at the Ryder Cup at Laurel Valley the following week.